 We had started to write something about the alewife in the Great Lakes when we wondered what the plural of alewife was.
 Alewives?
 That ain’t right.
 Then we figured, like most fish the plural is the same as the singular.
 As in, “The river is full of trout” and not, “The river is full of trouts.”
 You don’t catch five basses, you catch five bass.
 Basses is only plural for the musical instrument.
 (Bass, a heteronym.
 Our favorite.)

 For land animals it’s a mixed bag.
 Deer, bison, elk, cattle, plural and singular.
+This business where the plural does not end in S is called a mass noun, by the way.
 Unless they’re all one sex where they’re cows and bulls, or bucks and does.
 (Does, another heteronym.)
 For other ruminants we’re not sure.
 Is it a herd of wildebeest or wildebeests?
 A wildebeest is also called a gnu, which doesn’t help us since we don’t know if it’s a herd of gnu or gnus, either.

 Then there are cases where instead of adding an S for plural you take it away.
 Hippopotamus to hippopotami or octopus to octopi.
 It’s a Latin thing.
 Other minus the S pluralizations are mouse and louse becoming mice and lice.
 That’s not a Latin thing it’s… we haven’t a clue.
 On the other hand, if the mouse and louse are not the animals, but are a computer device and a dirty scoundrel the plurals are mouses and louses.